 We saw this beautiful and inspiring Kelsey Montague #WhatLiftsYou Mural at Horton Plaza Park.
 It was right across from the hotel where we picked up our morning coffee while people were going about their morning schedule.
 The plaza had a lot of foot traffic and there is a small amphitheater, an interactive pop-jet fountain, a blue cityscape #whatiftsyou mural by Katelyn and 23 foot tall color-changing statues.

 We sat here and mapped out our weekend!

 Day 1: Exploring Embarcadero, Balboa Park and Gaslamp

-After a stroll in the Spanish Village Art center, we visited the Timken Museum of Art this time around.
+After a stroll in the Spanish Village Art Center, we visited the Timken Museum of Art this time around.
 Affectionately called San Diego’s “Jewel Box” of fine art it houses globally-important collection of European and American masterpieces and Russian icons.
-It is the only free museum inside the Balboa Park by the way.
-D wanted to see a few painting that he was learning about in school, so we bought a Gallery Guide and went inside.
+It is the only free museum inside Balboa Park by the way.
+D wanted to see a few paintings that he was learning about in school, so we bought a Gallery Guide and went inside.